axelvaldez/radical-companies/_posts/rfiction/the-co-owned-pastry-shop-my-favorite-store-in-town/2023-04-03-E02-the-co-owned-pastry-shop-my-favorite-store-in-town.markdown

  <p class="_speakera">And it gives me a headache.</p>
  <p>She looked at him sternly and then she turned to me,</p>
  <p class="_speakerc">Actually, we tried that, but it didn&rsquo;t work.
 It ended up being very chaotic.</p>
  <p class="_speakerb">Yes, it can happen, but it doesn&rsquo;t have to.
-I am the cofounder of a business that is over 800 people now, but it has no bosses, it is very profitable, and it is not chaotic at all.</p>
+I am the cofounder of a business that is over 800 people now, but it has no bosses; it is very profitable, and it is not chaotic at all.</p>
  <p>That made them sit up.
 I guess I had credibility with them now.</p>
  <p class="_speakera">So, what happens without a boss.</p>
  <p class="_speakerb">People recognize each other&rsquo;s contributions directly.</p>